 with the MTV generation.
 All was right

 with the world again.
-Consistency and
+Calm and normal had returned.

 As I stood in the mirror applying lotion

 felt lucky to be alive.
 I thought nothing